![]() |

 kaffe everywhere

-two stoned out young strangers
+two stoned out young

 eating smorgasboard til ill